kashmiraktest/NexusSwaG/README.md

 Pull the project

-Verify the chrome version if its above 86.0 then use appropriate chrome driver
+Verify the appropriate chrome driver version

 If required replace chromeDriver provided in /Browser folder